MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 The components in the solution function and interact in these ways:

-- SQL Server runs on an Azure VM within the SQL subnet.
+- This architecture uses SQL Server on Azure Virtual Machines.
+Through that database solution, SQL Server runs on Azure VMs within the SQL subnet.
 - In the Azure NetApp Files subnet, Azure NetApp Files stores the database and log files.
-- SQL Server accesses database files by using version 3 of Server Message Block (SMB), a network file sharing protocol.
+- SQL Server uses SMB 3 to access database files.
 - Azure NetApp Files has the [SMB Continuous Availability shares option][SMB Continuous Availability (CA) shares (Preview)] turned on.
 This feature makes SMB Transparent Failover possible, so you can do non-disruptive maintenance on Azure NetApp Files.

 ### Components

 The solution uses the following components:

 - [Azure NetApp Files][Azure NetApp Files] makes it easy to migrate and run file-based applications with no code change.
 This shared file-storage service is a joint development from Microsoft and NetApp.
-- [Azure Virtual Machines][Azure Virtual Machines] are on-demand, scalable computing resources.
+- [Virtual Machines][Azure Virtual Machines] is the infrastructure as a service (IaaS) offer that deploys on-demand, scalable computing resources.
 Virtual Machines provides the flexibility of virtualization but eliminates the maintenance demands of physical hardware.
-This solution uses Windows virtual machines.
+This solution uses Windows VMs.
 - [SQL Server on Azure Virtual Machines][What is SQL Server on Azure Virtual Machines (Windows)] provides a way to migrate SQL Server workloads to the cloud with 100 percent code compatibility.
 As part of the Azure SQL family, SQL Server on Azure Virtual Machines offers the flexibility and hybrid connectivity of Azure.
 But this database solution also provides the performance, security, and analytics of SQL Server.
 You can continue to use your current SQL Server version.
-You can also access the latest SQL Server updates and releases, including SQL Server 2019.
-This solution uses Windows virtual machines.
+You can also access the latest SQL Server updates and releases.
 - [Azure Virtual Network][Azure Virtual Network] is a networking service that manages virtual private networks in Azure.
 Through Virtual Network, Azure resources like VMs can securely communicate with each other, the internet, and on-premises networks.
 An Azure virtual network is like a traditional network operating in a datacenter.
 But an Azure virtual network also provides scalability, availability, isolation, and other benefits of Azure's infrastructure.

 ## Key benefits